itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 #### 1.3 Output Result

-​	Application Library path: `:\examples\active_demo\doping_function\MOD\plots\MOD0A_vpi_local_time`
+​Application Library path: `:\examples\active_demo\doping_function\MOD\plots\MOD0A_vpi_local_time`

 ##### 1.3.1 Loss

-​	This section displays the variation of losses with bias voltage.
+​This section displays the variation of losses with bias voltage.
 ![](../MOD/plot/MOD0A_vpi_loca_time/loss/0_loss_Real.png)

 ##### 1.3.2 Effective Index

-​	These graphs depict the real and imaginary components of the refractive index as a function of bias voltage.
+​These graphs depict the real and imaginary components of the refractive index as a function of bias voltage.

 |                    Reffective index real                     |                  Reffective index imaginary                  |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |